It doesn’t pay to be just nice – you also need intelligence

 “An additional benefit of higher intelligence in our experiment, and likely in real life, is the ability to process information faster, hence to accumulate more extensive experience, and to learn from it.
 This scenario can be applied to the workplace, where it’s likely that intelligent people who see the bigger picture and work cooperatively, will ultimately be promoted and financially rewarded.”

-The exploration included four unique games which were illustrative of various and particular vital circumstances.
-Connections were rehashed, giving time and open the door for every member to watch and to ponder the past conduct of the other.
+The exploration included four unique games, which were illustrative of various and particular vital circumstances.
+Connections were rehashed, giving time and opening the door for every member to watch and to ponder the past conduct of the other.

-Recreations utilized for the investigation incorporated Prisoner’s Dilemma, Stag Hunt and Battle of Sexes, which are regularly utilized as a part of diversion hypothesis – the art of legitimate basic leadership in people, creatures, and computers.
+Recreations utilized for the investigation incorporated Prisoner’s Dilemma, Stag Hunt, and Battle of Sexes, which are regularly utilized as part of diversion theory – the art of legitimate decision-making in people, animals, and computers.

 “With education, our results suggest that focussing on intelligence in early childhood could potentially enhance not only the economic success of the individual but the level of cooperation in society in later life.”

-Where the strategy game involved a trade-off between current and future gains, those with a higher IQ won more money per round.
+In the strategy game, where a trade-off between current and future gains was involved, those with a higher IQ won more money per round.
 The failure of individuals with lower intelligence to find and follow an optimal strategy and appropriately estimate the future consequences of their actions accounted for the difference in outcomes.

 Perhaps surprisingly, conscientious people also tended to be more cautious, which in turn reduced their cooperative behavior.